 - Oats - be sure to use gluten free oats if you have that dietary requirement.
 The Bob's Red Mill gluten free organic old fashioned rolled oats are good.

 The beauty of a smoothie is how quick and simple they are to make.
-Just two main steps to this recipe:
+Just two main steps for this mango pear smoothie recipe:

 I usually use the 'hedgehog' method to chop up my mango and this tutorial by BBC Good Food is helpful.